-Another notable feature is that ghost freedom in the quadratic gravity sector is not engineered by an \emph{ad hoc} tuning of curvature invariants.
-Rather, the restricted set of quadratic terms generated by traces involving the Clifford frame and the induced dual operator automatically constrains the allowed combinations.
-Within this reduced space of invariants, the ghost-free Sezgin model appears as a consistent point in parameter space.
-This suggests that the absence of pathological degrees of freedom is selected by the algebraic structure of the theory itself, rather than imposed externally.
+Another noteworthy feature of the construction is the origin of ghost freedom in the quadratic gravity sector.
+The absence of pathological degrees of freedom is not achieved through \emph{ad hoc} tuning of curvature invariants.
+Rather, the restricted set of quadratic terms generated by Clifford traces and the induced dual operator automatically constrains the allowed combinations.
+Within this reduced and geometrically motivated space of invariants, the ghost--free Sezgin models arise as consistent points in parameter space.
+This strongly suggests that the health of the gravitational spectrum is a structural consequence of the algebraic framework, rather than an externally imposed requirement.

-The fermionic sector provides a further nontrivial consistency check.
-Because the spinor fields enter the connection through the composite object $\slashed{e}\psi$, naive quadratic curvature terms could potentially generate higher-derivative fermion dynamics.
-We have shown explicitly that, for the same class of Clifford invariants that yield sensible gravitational dynamics, these higher-derivative terms combine so as to reproduce the standard first--order Dirac kinetic term.
-This cancellation is essential for the consistency of the framework and supports the view that the Clifford--algebraic construction tightly constrains the allowed dynamics of matter fields.
+The fermionic sector provides an additional and highly nontrivial consistency check.
+Since spinors enter the gauge connection through the composite object $\slashed{e}\psi$, naive quadratic curvature terms could in principle generate higher--derivative fermionic dynamics.
+We have shown explicitly that, for the same class of Clifford--generated invariants that yield sensible gravitational dynamics, these potentially dangerous contributions combine in such a way that only the standard first--order Dirac kinetic term survives.
+This cancellation is essential for the internal consistency of the framework and provides strong evidence that the Clifford--algebraic construction tightly constrains the dynamics of both geometry and matter.

-Given the presence of quadratic curvature terms, the resulting theory should be understood as a low--energy effective field theory, valid below the characteristic mass scale associated with propagating torsion modes.
-From this perspective, higher--order invariants involving additional powers of the Clifford--valued frame and curvature are naturally suppressed by the corresponding cutoff scale.
-The present framework therefore does not attempt to define a UV--complete theory of quantum gravity, but rather provides a controlled and geometrically motivated effective description in which gravity, gauge fields, and fermions emerge on the same footing.
+Given the presence of quadratic curvature terms, the resulting theory should be interpreted as a low--energy effective field theory, valid below the mass scale associated with propagating torsion modes.
+From this perspective, higher--order invariants involving additional powers of the Clifford--valued frame and the curvature are naturally suppressed by the corresponding cutoff scale.
+The present framework therefore does not aim to define a UV--complete theory of quantum gravity, but rather provides a controlled, geometrically motivated effective description in which gravity, gauge fields, and fermions emerge on precisely the same footing.